nadarashwin/python-random-scripts/README.md

 linux_process_csv.py :- using psutil,csv the script collect all the current process from linux terminal and plots  it in a csv file

 python_sort_sort.py :- hackerrank logics learned

+mysql_json.py :- qury mysql and dump into a file with json representation